Abstract submission is now open (deadline May 2nd 2019, 11.59pm MT)

 - Sat.
 16th Sept. - 5pm -Guest speakers and panel discussion (free, open to public)

 - Sun.
-17th Sept. - Social evening and buffet dinner (Badlands Dinosaur Museum; included in registration)
+17th Sept. - Social evening and traditional German dinner buffet catered by The Wurst Shop in Dickinson (Badlands Dinosaur Museum; included in registration)

 - Other events TBD